marijo252/shoeStoreInventoryApp/README.md

 ## Concept

-The project was really symple and focused in the following proof of concepts:
+The project was really simple and focused in the following proof of concepts:

 1. Navigation between fragemnts/activities,
 2. Design and creation of layouts